Jordan Matter

-Jordan Matter (born October 6, 1966) is an American YouTuber and photographer.
+Jordan Matter is an American YouTuber and photographer.
 He produces content on the YouTube platform, primarily focusing on photography, dance, and vlogs.
 As of September 2025 Matter has over 33 million subscribers and 12.6 billion views on his YouTube channel.

 Early life

-Although Matter came from an artistic family, with a grandfather, Herbert Matter, who worked as a photographer and a father who worked as a filmmaker, he did not develop an interest in photography until after college.
+Although Matter came from an artistic family—Herbert Matter, his grandfather, worked as a photographer, while his father worked as a filmmaker—he did not develop an interest in photography until after college.

 Career

 YouTube career

 Matter started his YouTube channel, "Jordan Matter," in 2006.
 He had 1.4 million subscribers in November 2018, which had increased to 13 million by October 2022.
 As of 2023, his channel has over 17.5 million subscribers and has accumulated more than 6 billion views.
-His online success has been attributed to his “10-Minute Photo Challenge” series, which he began filming during his photoshoots for his 2018 book, Born to Dance.
+His online success has been attributed to his "10-Minute Photo Challenge" series, which he began filming during his photoshoots for his 2018 book, Born to Dance.

 Matter has collaborated with several individuals and celebrities within the photography and dance world, including famous dancers like Maddie Ziegler and Jojo Siwa.
 He has also collaborated with Nidal Wonder and The Hype House.

 Matter has received the Silver Play Button and Gold Play Button and the Diamond Creator Award awards from YouTube for surpassing 100,000, 1 million and 10 million subscribers.